 Our Editor’s Picks for Best Balance Transfer Credit Cards

-The cards on this page have been chosen from the widest possible selection of cards that we could find when the page was last updated on January 12, 2017.
-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our choice of cards or the order that cards appear on the page.
-We have attempted to determine the best cards in this category, regardless of our advertising relationship with the issuers.
+Although Credit Card Insider receives compensation from some credit card issuers as advertisers, this does not influence our choice of cards or the order that cards appear on the page.
+We have attempted to determine the best cards in this category, regardless of our advertising relationship with issuers.

 Learn more about how we rate credit and charge cards.

 These are our current picks for the best balance transfer credit cards.
 You can learn more about these cards and why we chose them in our post: Best Balance Transfer Credit Cards – 2016.